Brown Patch – Fescue’s Biggest Summer Challenge

 What can be done to minimize the problem of Brown Patch on Fescue?

-Selecting tall fescue varieties with high resistance to Brown Patch is a critical first step.
+Selecting tall fescue varieties with a high resistance to Brown Patch is a critical first step.
 We recommend using a fescue blend with at least three varieties.
 Additionally, look for a mixture specifically for our area.
-The mixture we use to overseed fescue in the fall includes varieties that show high resistance to Brown Patch.
+The mixture we use to overseed fescue in the fall includes varieties that show high resistance to brown patch.

 Have your soil tested every couple of years.
 Brown Patch will be more severe when the soil is not healthy, pH is too high or too low, or nutrients are out of balance.

-Most importantly…. when we receive rainfall during the summer, turn your irrigation off for a few days.
-Allow time for your lawn and landscape to dry out, good practice for all types of turf, but critical for fescue.
+Most importantly…. when we receive rainfall during summer months, turn your irrigation off for a few days.
+Allow time for your lawn and landscape to dry out, good for all types of turf, but critical for fescue.

 Fungicides are effective for Brown Patch as either a preventive or curative treatment.
 Fungicides can be applied in late spring and early summer when the conditions are right for the development of the disease.